hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 # Terraform Enterprise Log Forwarding

 Terraform Enterprise supports forwarding its logs to one or more external destinations, a process called log forwarding.
+Log forwarding provides operators of Terraform Enterprise with increased observability, assistance complying with log retention requirements, and information availabilty during troubleshooting.

 ## Requirements

 Log forwarding requires:

-- Terraform Enterprise running on an instance with the `systemd-journald` service started and enabled.
+- Terraform Enterprise running on an instance using `systemd-journald`.
 Execute `systemctl status systemd-journald` to check if the `systemd-journald` service is started and enabled.
 - A version of Docker that supports the `journald` logging driver.
 Execute `docker info --format '{{.Plugins.Log}}'` to check if the `journald` plugin is listed.